-Bits-based businesses like Google and Facebook have an easier time serving a global market.
+- Bits not atoms: Bits-based businesses like Google and Facebook have an easier time serving a global market.
 Bits are easier to move around than atoms and can iterate more quickly.

-A software-based platform like Amazon or iOS can achieve global distribution almost-immediately.
+- Platforms: A software-based platform like Amazon or iOS can achieve global distribution almost-immediately.

-At LinkedIn, the free basic account is a tool for discovery and gaining a critical mass of users.
+- bold]Free or freemium: At LinkedIn, the free basic account is a tool for discovery and gaining a critical mass of users.
 It encourages distribution and virality, with a percentage of users upgrading to a paid version.

-Think eBay, Google, and Airbnb—even local marketplaces have long been a valuable business model, but the internet age allows online marketplaces to go global.
+- Marketplaces: Think eBay, Google, and Airbnb—even local marketplaces have long been a valuable business model, but the internet age allows online marketplaces to go global.

-Software-as-a-service (SaaS) has become the dominant model for enterprise software and for streaming entertainment such as Netflix or Spotify.
+- Subscriptions: Software-as-a-service (SaaS) has become the dominant model for enterprise software and for streaming entertainment such as Netflix or Spotify.
 Once a subscription business achieves scale it can be more aggressive with long-term investments.

-These are intangible products that have no intrinsic value but sit at the intersection of bits and atoms—such as in-app purchases, or the messaging service LINE that gets revenue from selling “stickers” (images incorporated into smartphone messages).
+- Digital goods: These are intangible products that have no intrinsic value but sit at the intersection of bits and atoms—such as in-app purchases, or the messaging service LINE that gets revenue from selling "stickers" (images incorporated into smartphone messages).

-A news feed with sponsored updates is the most effective way to monetize internet ‘eyeballs.’
+- Feeds: A news feed with sponsored updates is the most effective way to monetize internet 'eyeballs.'